The city of Bologna is the perfect base for discovering many of the incredible food experiences in Emilia-Romagna, Italy.

 4. Prosciutto on Fried Dough

-The last stop on the food and Ferrari tour was a six-course lunch where there was as much food and wine as anyone could ask for.
+The last stop on the food and Ferrari tour was a six-course lunch with as much food and wine as anyone could ask need.

 5. Gelato at Cremeria Santo Stefano